sashacsy/arca-docs/docs/how-to/managing-content/ingest-guide.md

 6. You should be brought automatically to the *Add Image* page.
 Upload your image file and click **Save** once it has finished uploading.
 7. Repeat this process for any other pages in the newspaper issue as necessary.

-### Publication Issue (PDFs)
+### Publication Issue: Full-issue PDF

-The process for ingesting PDFs as Publication Issues requires an extra step.
-This is because Islandora's default behaviour is to expect individual Page objects to be nested under a Publication Issue.
-Because a PDF is an already-compiled series of pages, individual Page objects aren't necessary.
+Ingesting PDFs as Publication Issues requires an extra step.
+By default, Islandora expects Publication Issues to hold individual Page images.
+Because a PDF is already a collection of pages, individual Page objects aren't necessary.

+Note that Publication Issues with PDFs will display in the PDFjs viewer, *not* the Mirador viewer.

 Follow this workflow to ingest PDF newspaper (or periodical/serial) issues: